 As for tricks and commands, Pugs are generally difficult to deal with.
 But that doesn’t mean they’re not capable of learning them.
 They just need the right motivators.

 Not all dog breeds or individual dogs have the same motivators.
-Some enjoy the mental stimulation of obedience training (such as the Australian Shepherd), while others need extra external motivation – such as treats and snacks!
+Some enjoy the mental stimulation of obedience training (such as the Australian Shepherd), while others need extra external motivation – such as delicious treats!

 One Pug owner agrees, saying “my pug was only motivated by food and if she thought there was a chance for a treat she would only focus on the treat.”
 She adds, “most pugs are very happy just getting pets and treats.
 I wouldn’t get a pug if I wanted a dog to train doing tricks.“

-It doesn’t really matter if you have a smart dog breed (according to the “experts”) or not.
+In the end, it doesn’t really matter if you have a “smart” dog breed or not.
 What you should be really considering is whether the Pugs temperament and personality matches yours.

 Nearly all dogs can understand at least 150 different words.
 That’s more than enough to provide you with everything that you’ll need in a loving companion and canine friend.

 So, do you own a Pug?
-And if you do, is your Pug smart?
+And if you do, tell us just how smart your Pug is.
 Let us know in the comments section below.

 Posts you may like: